andreslill/lfb-response-time-dashboard/README.md

 A separate 8-minute target exists for the second appliance.
 However, with the second pump deployed in only 36% of incidents, reflected in a 64% missing value rate for SecondPumpArriving_AttendanceTime,  it does not provide a consistent basis for cross-incident comparison and was therefore excluded from this analysis.

-This analysis evaluates how consistently the first appliance targets are met — across time periods, incident types, and geographies — and identifies the structural factors that drive variation in response performance.
+Consistency in meeting first appliance targets is examined across time periods, incident types, and geographies, alongside the structural factors driving variation in response performance.​​​​​​​​​​​​​​​​

 **Core finding:** Geography is the dominant driver of performance variation.
 Borough size alone explains 59% of the variation in median response time and 62% of the variation in 6-minute compliance.
 Travel time accounts for approximately 77% of total response time, while turnout time remains remarkably stable across all boroughs (IQR: just 4 seconds).